 Multidisciplinary Academic Programs

-To enrich the curricular opportunities available to students and faculty, the Yale College Faculty authorized a framework for multidisciplinary academic programs in the Yale College and a framework for approving them.
+To enrich the curricular opportunities available to students and faculty, the Yale College Faculty authorized the creation of multidisciplinary academic programs in the Yale College and a framework for approving them.
 These programs provide opportunities for Yale College students to examine pressing social challenges from a variety of disciplinary perspectives among a community of students and faculty who have shared interests.
 Students from any major can apply to these programs, and faculty from across the university participate in them.
 Each program focuses centrally on a distinct and different set of issues, but they all share common features, including a core curriculum—beginning with a gateway course and culminating in a senior capstone project—and opportunities for practical experience that allow students to combine theory and practice, applying what they have learned in the classroom and in their research.
-Education Studies, Energy Studies, Global Health Studies, and Human Rights Studies are among current multidisciplinary academic programs offered in Yale College.
+Education Studies, Energy Studies, Global Health Studies, and Human Rights Studies are the current multidisciplinary academic programs offered in Yale College.

 The Committee on Majors uses the following guidelines for the consideration of proposals for new multidisciplinary academic programs in Yale College: